How to survive a horror movie

 16. Leave clowns the hell alone!

-Clowns are, mostly, just chronically depressed performers who are perpetually disguised and could be the human avatar of an extragalactic being of pure madness that likes to scare children, so they taste better as a little snack.
-No good situation has ever occurred that starts with the phrase: “We were almost completely defeated and then, thank god, a clown showed up.”
-If you give one of these grease-paint motherfuckers an inch they will take that inch, stretch it out and shiv you with it in the ribs until you drown in your own blood.
-In the very very best-case scenario you will be dealing with something like Sid Haig’s wonderfully off-putting and effortlessly sinister ‘Captain Spalding’, in the worst case you have Pennywise to deal with and all of the madness and headaches that entails.
-Do yourself a favor, if you see some harlequin-looking jackanape motherfracker with a fake smile plaster over their mouth, run, run your arse off.
-(Yes, I am Coulrophobic, how did you guess?)
+Clowns are mostly chronically depressed performers who could be the human avatar of an extragalactic being of pure madness that likes to scare children — so they taste better as a little snack.
+No good situation starts with, “We were almost completely defeated and then, thank god, a clown showed up.”
+Give one of these grease-paint motherfuckers an inch and they’ll take it, stretch it, and shiv you with it until you drown in blood.
+In the best-case scenario you get Sid Haig’s Captain Spalding; in the worst case you get Pennywise.
+Do yourself a favour: if you see a harlequin-looking jackanape with a fake smile plastered across their mouth, run.
+Run your arse off.
+(Yes, I am coulrophobic — how did you guess?)

 17. Don’t make new friends.